Ilagh20566/Ilagh-tech/README.md

 # Ilagh-tech
-Page web of ilagh-tech for teaching and drawing
+Page web of ilagh-tech for teaching and writing and drawing